 Should a candidate be unable to attend the examination, the examining body must be contacted and Special Considerations applied for, again depending on the circumstances of the candidate's absence.
-If the candidate has completed 25% or more of the overall assessment in any given GCSE subject, they will be awarded a grade.
-If the candidate is absent and Special Considerations were not applied for, their statement of results and certificate will show a hash sign (#) next to their grade, which will unavoidably be lower.
+One whole component, which is a minimum of 15% of the total assessment, must have been completed. for a grade to be given If the candidate is absent and Special Considerations were not applied for, their statement of results and certificate will show a hash sign (#) next to their grade, which will unavoidably be lower.